NickBorgers/osquery-container-dependency-scanning/README.md

 * Cloned this to a Linux host (doesn't work with Docker Desktop)
 * Docker
 * GNU Make

-Specifically you should be able to clone and then run `make` and see the output in Current Output.
+Specifically: you should be able to clone and then run `make` and see the output in Current Output.

 ## Current Output (with duplicates)